-Spicy Indian Masala – You can add in some Indian spice powders such as red chilli powder, turmeric powder, chaat masala powder and salt.
-You can also add lemon juice and give it a mix for a tangy twist.
+Spicy Indian Masala – You can add some Indian spice powders such as red chili powder, turmeric powder, chaat masala powder, and salt.
+You can also add lime juice and give it a mix for a tangy twist.

 Peri Peri Masala – Add in some peri peri masala while roasting and give it a proper mix.

 Pudina (Mint ) Masala – Add in dry mint powder, salt, pepper, and lime juice.

 Chocolate – You just have to melt the chocolate and coat the roasted makhanas with it.

 Jaggery Sesame – Heat a little ghee in a pan.
 Add crushed jaggery (or jaggery powder) and melt completely.
 Add roasted white sesame seeds, and makhana and mix till the makhana gets coated with jaggery.